-Posting caution signs on county and state-maintained roads, where appropriate, to alert
+32 33 Posting caution signs on county and state-maintained roads, where appropriate, to alert motorists of construction and warn them of slow traffic.

-Using traffic control measures such as traffic control flaggers, warning signs, lights, and barriers during construction to ensure safety and to minimize localized traffic congestion.
+34 35 • Using traffic control measures such as traffic control flaggers, warning signs, lights, and barriers during construction to ensure safety and to minimize localized traffic congestion.
 These measures will be required at locations and during times when trucks will be entering or exiting highways frequently.